jaleedkhan/jSGG/README.md

 The function 'im2scenegraph' provides a convenient way of using the scene graph generator on custom images.
 The function can be passed any custom image, and will produce a complete scene graph, along with visualizations within the same notebook.
 I hope it can provide a good starting point for people looking for an instant way to run the SGG repository, without all the hassle of the setup.

-The rest of the readme is the same as Kaihua Tang's repository.
-Good luck!

 This repository has been built and tested on Python 3 (PyTorch 1.6 Python 3.6 GPU Optimized) kernel on a ml.g4dn.xlarge instance on Amazon Sagemaker, and also on Google Colab.

 Base paper: Tang et al. "Unbiased Scene Graph Generation from Biased Training", CVPR 2020. (https://arxiv.org/abs/2002.11949)